internetguru/academy/documentation/ca-distribute.md

        Replace all occurrences of the assignment project's remote URL and its current branch with destination repository remote URL and its main branch in `README.md`. `PROJECT_FOLDER` must be a GitLab project.

 `-n`, `--dry-run`
-       Only process arguments, options and stdin validation.
+       Only process options and stdin validation.
 Would not proceed with create or update user repositories.

 `-p`, `--prefix PREFIX`
        Prepend PREFIX in front of created repositories names.
 PREFIX is empty by default.